The Mysterious Island (1929 film): Production

 The film had a budget of $1,130,000.
 According to an article in the original Famous Monsters of Filmland magazine, production was actually started in 1926.
 There were various problems, including weather and the advent of talkies, which slowed/halted production several times before the film was finally completed and released three years later.
 The article included stills showing the original 1926 undersea denizens and the redesigned version which actually appeared in the film.
 Footage directed by Maurice Tourneur and Benjamin Christensen in 1927 was incorporated into the final 1929 version.

 Adaptation

-The film is loosely based on the back-story given for Captain Nemo in the novel The Mysterious Island, and might more properly be thought of as a prequel to Twenty Thousand Leagues Under the Sea.
+The film is loosely based on the back-story given for Captain Nemo in the novel The Mysterious Island, and might more properly be thought of as a prequel to Twenty Thousand Leagues Under the Seas.
 It is the story of Count Dakkar (Captain Nemo's real name is revealed to be Prince Dakkar in The Mysterious Island), how he built his submarine, how he was betrayed, and how he became an outcast seeking revenge.